apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 - Timeouts for retrieving earliest sequence number will cause a reset of the supervisor.
 The job will resume own its own eventually, but it can trigger alerts.
 - The Kinesis supervisor will not make progress if you have empty shards.
 Make sure you have at least 1 record in the shard.
 - If ingestion tasks get stuck, the supervisor does not automatically recover.
 You should monitor ingestion tasks and investigate if your ingestion falls behind.
+- A Kinesis supervisor can sometimes check if the checkpointed offset has fallen behind the retention window of the stream.
+These checks fetch the earliest sequence number for Kinesis which can result in `IteratorAgeMilliseconds` becoming very high in AWS CloudWatch.